 It is never too early.
 It is important to note that your polytechnic peers have already completed at least one internship during their polytechnic years, which means that they are one step in front of you in terms of work experiences.

 For those who have a desired major in mind, you can try out the industry that is related to that major.
 For example, if you are interested in the communications industry, you can try out public relations, advertising or marketing related internships.
 Although it sounds intimidating to intern without much background knowledge of the industry, you will get the hang of things soon.
 You will make mistakes that add to the weight load of your colleagues; be reprimanded, or feel very guilty for making mistakes.
 However, you will feel accomplished when you complete a challenging task.
-All of these bittersweet memories are precious experience that you will keep for very long as they help you to mature and be a better teammate and worker.
+All of these bittersweet memories are precious experiences that you will keep for very long as they help you to mature and be a better teammate and worker.
 Project work in JC is insufficient for you to learn soft skills related to working in groups.
 You have to experience it for yourself in the real world.

 Let me share with you my experience regarding the above point – I remember how lost I was in writing press releases and crafting emails.
-I made mistakes by leaving attachments out from emails, addressing the recipient wrongly (I always mixed up first and last names), making grammar mistakes etc. I also could not formatdocuments properly as I lacked an eye for detail.
+I made mistakes by leaving attachments out from emails, addressing the recipient wrongly (I always mixed up first and last names), making grammar mistakes etc. I also could not format documents properly as I lacked an eye for detail.
 I was not familiar with magazines and bloggers so I found it hard to recommend which media outlet is suitable for the clients.
 I caused a lot of burden to my ex-colleagues and supervisors as they always had to cover things up for me.
 At times they warned me, at times they let it go.
-I felt very bad and hence, I tried my best to catch up on the workings of the agency – learning to craft succinct emails with good English, familiarize myself with media outlets styles etc. Of course, till the very end of the internship, I was never the perfect worker as I still lacked a lot.
+I felt very bad and hence, I tried my best to catch up on the workings of the agency – learning to craft succinct emails with good English, familiarize myself with media outlets styles etc. Of course, until the very end of the internship, I was never the perfect worker as I still lacked a lot.
 However, this internship will remain as one of the best choices I have ever had as there are just so much I learnt that it is actually hard to list down every single detail here.

-By knowing where I was lacking from the internship, I pick modules that I think will strengthen my skills to be a good employee in the communications field, such as ‘Social Media in Communication Management’ and ‘Strategic Communication: Concepts’.
-To improve my writing skills, I intend to take up a module titled ‘Writing for Communication Management’ in near future.
+By knowing where I was lacking from the internship, I’ve picked modules that I think will strengthen my skills to be a good employee in the communications field, such as ‘Social Media in Communication Management’ and ‘Strategic Communication: Concepts’.
+To improve my writing skills, I intend to take up a module titled ‘Writing for Communication Management’ in the near future.
 At the very least, I will not be that lost when asked to write a press release.
 During my internship, I had to convey an idea to a client by using Paint to craft out the rough sketch.
 Hence, I decided to take up the module ‘Design for Strategic Communication’ to prep myself up for such needs.
 Photoshop will always be more professional than Paint, right?

 Furthermore, with relevant industry experience, it makes learning more fun and efficient when you enroll in related modules during university.
 I am able to link theories to practice and I get excited when I link them together.
 You may argue that you can embark on internships during universities.
 However, you will miss out on opportunities to link theory to practice before you embark on that internship since you will probably take a few modules that are related to your desired major.